Religion in Guinea-Bissau

-Christians are mostly found along the coastal regions, and belong to the Roman Catholic Church (including Portuguese Bissau-Guineans) and various Protestant denominations.
+Christians mostly live along the coastal regions and belong to the Roman Catholic Church (including Portuguese Bissau-Guineans) and various Protestant denominations.
 In 2017, Sunni Islam, including that of Sufi-oriented, were most concentrated in the northern and northeastern parts of the country, while practitioners of traditional indigenous religious beliefs generally live in all but the northern parts of the country.